Mtaahir-03/AdventureLogger---Assigment-4/README.md

 ## 🐛 Known Issues

-- Tab bar hides on Map view when using standard TabView (by design for full-screen map)
 - Google Places API requires real API key for live data (falls back to mock data)
 - Export share sheet requires iOS device (not available in simulator)